Music: Amazing Grace

 Project Onagadori -

-Hakuraikou, now at 14 months of age, possesses 18 inch saddle feathers.
+Hakuraikou, at 14 months of age, possessed 18 inch saddle feathers.
 These fall within the measurement of 1/3 to 1/2 the length of the coverts as per the Japanese ideal with the current length of the coverts.

 The final lengths of 4 foot saddle feathers and 12 foot coverts before first molt of the adult plumage would be the absolute ideal.
 Only time will tell if he will or will not meet those lengths.